benamar/spcmd/README.md

     login -[options] [hostSiteUrl] [username] [password]
             login with hostSiteUrl and credentials,
-            any missing information from command line wil be prompted
+            if missing information are detected user will be promted from command line to complete

            Example:
                     > spcmd login https://your.sharepoint.com/sites/myTeamsite me@mail.com password